-At 31 December 2019 and 2018, the Group had only two refinanced transactions, both of which related to a single employee and which arose due to the defaulted repayments on the loans which this employee had been granted by the Entity.
-The gross carrying amount of these transactions at 31 December 2018 was EUR 389 thousand, with a specific allowance of EUR 149 thousand and there were no refinanced transactions at 31 December 2019.
+At 31 December 2018 the Group had only refinanced two transactions.
+Both related to an employee and were due to the non-payment of instalments for the loan that the employee had been granted by the bank.
+The gross carrying amount of those transactions was 389 thousand euros at 31 December 2018, with a specific hedge of 149 thousand euros, and there were no refinanced transactions at 31 December 2019.

-22.7.
-Impaired assets
+23.7.
+IMPAIRED ASSETS